 Yellowstone has two outdoor rinks — at Old Faithful Snow Lodge and Mammoth Hot Springs Hotel.

-- Ice time is free, and if you’re a hotel guest, you can borrow skates.
+- Ice time is free, and if you’re a hotel guest, you can rent skates at no cost.

 - Work up an appetite for dinner by taking an evening whirl around a lighted rink.

-Sit back and enjoy the ride as an expert takes the wheel in one of the park’s specially equipped snowcoaches.
+Sit back and enjoy the ride as an expert takes the wheel in one of the park’s custom snowcoaches.
 The drivers know the lay of the land and are on the lookout for wildlife and other features you might miss on your own.